navigation buttonnavigation button navigation button

 The Bennington Flag: Used in the Battle of Bennington, Vermont, on August 16, 1777, by Vermont militia.
 This flag was the first to lead American armed forces on land.
 It flew over the military stores in Bennington, when General Stark’s Militia defeated a large British raiding force.
 There are seven white stripes instead of the usual six & only six red stripes.
 The original is preserved in the museum at Bennington, Vermont.
 Bennington flag

 The Serapes Flag: Designed with 13 stripes alternating red, white & blue.
 Captain John Paul Jones flew this flag in the famous 1779 battle between “the US Bon Homme Richard”& the British ship “HMS Serapis” in the North Sea.
 After winning the battle & capturing the HMS Serapis, John Paul Jones’ ship sank & he transferred his flag to the HMS Serapis.
 Thus his flag became known by that name.
-Note too, that the stars in this flag have six points.
+Note too, that the stars in this flag have eight points.
 It is the only flag with nonalternating stripe colors.
 Serapis flag

 The Guilford Flag: This unusual flag was made with thirteen 8-pointed stars in a white field.
 Historical records report North Carolina Militiamen at the Battle of Guilford Courthouse, March 17, 1782, carried this flag.
 You’ll note the stars are rather large & the 13 stripes in this flag are red & blue.
 Guilford flag